semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ## Signing in to Semgrep App

-Signing into Semgrep App requires either a GitHub or GitLab account.
-Semgrep App also supports Single Sign-On (SSO) on Team or Enterprise tiers.
+Signing in to Semgrep App requires either a GitHub or GitLab account.
+Semgrep App supports Single Sign-On (SSO) on Team or Enterprise tiers.
 This guide focuses on GitHub and GitLab sign-ins.
 See [SSO Configuration](https://semgrep.dev/docs/semgrep-app/sso/) for information on single sign-on.

 **Prerequisites:**